Molemo21/ConnectSA-k9/RESEND_INTEGRATION_GUIDE.md

 #### **3. "From address not authorized" Error**
 **Solution:**
 - Ensure domain is verified in Resend
-- Use correct from email format: `noreply@v0-south-africa-marketplace-platfo.vercel.app`
+- Use correct from email format: `no-reply@app.proliinkconnect.co.za`
 - Check FROM_EMAIL environment variable

 #### **4. Emails not sending in production**